pepkit/peppy/doc/source/models.rst

 possible for a single pipeline to process more than one input type, and a single input type may be processed by more than one pipeline.

-There are a few different ``Sample`` extension scenarios, each of which ``Looper`` can interpret and handle.
-The most basic is the one in which a ``Sample`` extension, or *subtype*, is neither defined nor needed--the pipeline author does not provide such an implementation, and users do not request a subtype in a pipeline interface.
-Almost equally effortless on the user side is the case in which a pipeline author requires or otherwise intends for a single ``Sample`` subtype to be used with her pipeline.
-In this situation, the pipeline author simply implements the subtype within the pipeline module, and nothing further is required--neither of the pipeline author nor of a pipeline user! ``Looper`` will find the ``Sample`` subtype within the pipeline module and infer that it's intended to be used as the fundamental object representation of a sample within that pipeline.
-If a pipeline author extends the base ``Sample`` type in the pipeline module, it's likely for the pipeline's proper functionality to depend on the use of that ``Sample`` subtype.
+There are a few different ``Sample`` extension scenarios.
+Most basic is the one in which an extension, or *subtype*, is neither defined nor needed--the pipeline author does not provide one, and users do not request one.
+Almost equally effortless on the user side is the case in which a pipeline author requires or intends for a single subtype to be used with her pipeline.
+In this situation, the pipeline author simply implements the subtype within the pipeline module, and nothing further is required--of the pipeline author or of a user!
+The ``Sample`` subtype will be found within the pipeline module, and the inference will be made that it's intended to be used as the fundamental representation of a sample within that pipeline.
+If a pipeline author extends the base ``Sample`` type in the pipeline module, it's likely that the pipeline's proper functionality depends on the use of that subtype.
-In a rare case, though, it may be both possible and desirable to use the base ``Sample`` type even if the pipeline author has defined a bespoke type with her pipeline.
-To favor the base ``Sample`` over the tailored one created by a pipeline author--whether or not that custom type is declared in the ``sample_subtypes`` section of the pipeline interface--the user may simply set ``sample_subtypes`` to ``null`` in his own version of the pipeline interface, either for all input types to that pipeline, or for just a subset of them.
+In a rare case, though, it may be desirable to use the base ``Sample`` type even if the pipeline author has provided a more customized version with her pipeline.
+To favor the base ``Sample`` over the tailored one created by a pipeline author, the user may simply set ``sample_subtypes`` to ``null`` in his own version of the pipeline interface, either for all types of inpute to that pipeline, or for just a subset of them.
 Read on for further information.

-When either the pipeline author or a user wants to does want to leverage the power of a ``Sample`` extension for one or more types of input data or experiments, the relevant ``Looper`` component is the pipeline interface.
-For each pipeline defined within in, the ``pipelines`` section of ``pipeline_interface.yaml`` accommodates a section ``sample_subtypes`` to communicate this information.
-The value for this key may be either a single string or a collection of key-value pairs.
-If it's a single string, the value is the name of the class that is to be used as the template for each ``Sample`` object created for processing by that pipeline.
-If it's a collection of key-value pairs, the keys should be names of input data types (experiment protocols, or data/library types, as in the ``protocol_mapping``), and each value is the name of the class that should be used for each sample object of the corresponding key *for that pipeline*.
-This underscores the fact that it's the *combination of a pipeline and input type* that determines the desired ``Sample`` subtype.
+To leverage the power of a ``Sample`` subtype, the relevant model is the ``PipelineInterface``.
+For each pipeline defined in the ``pipelines`` section of ``pipeline_interface.yaml``, there's accommodation for a ``sample_subtypes`` subsection to communicate this information.
+The value for each such key may be either a single string or a collection of key-value pairs.
+If it's a single string, the value is the name of the class that's to be used as the template for each ``Sample`` object created for processing by that pipeline.
+If instead it's a collection of key-value pairs, the keys should be names of input data types (as in the ``protocol_mapping``), and each value is the name of the class that should be used for each sample object of the corresponding key*for that pipeline*.
+This underscores that it's the *combination of a pipeline and input type* that determines the ``Sample`` subtype.

-If a pipeline author provides more than one ``Sample`` extension, ``Looper`` relies on the ``sample_subtypes`` section to select the proper subtype when it's time to create a ``Sample`` object.
-If multiple options are available, and the ``sample_subtypes`` section fails to disambiguate the decision, ``Looper`` will resort to the base/generic ``Sample``.
+If a pipeline author provides more than one subtype, the ``sample_subtypes`` section is needed to select from among them once it's time to create ``Sample`` objects.
+If multiple options are available, and the ``sample_subtypes`` section fails to clarify the decision, the base/generic ``Sample`` type will be used.
 The responsibility for supplying the ``sample_subtypes`` section, as is true for the rest of the pipeline interface, therefore rests primarily with the pipeline developer.
 It is possible for an end user to modify these settings, though.

-**To have** ``Looper`` **create a ``Sample`` object specific to your data type, simply import the base** ``Sample`` **object from** ``models``, **and create a** ``class`` **that inherits from it that has an** ``__library__`` **attribute:**

 .. code-block:: python